wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 child class of `class SubComponent`, and it must be loaded into the slot of the memory controller, as we have already seen earlier.

+The `class MemBackend`'s method function `isClocked()` always returns `true`, meaning that the backend will receive the clock tick as the converter does.
+This method is called during converter object's construction, and saved in its data member `m_clockBackend`.
+In converter object's `clock()` function, this data member is checked, and if it is `true`, then the `clock()` of the backend is also called.

 The memory backend base class constructor reads parameter keys `max_requests_per_cycle`, `request_width`, and `mem_size`, into data members `m_maxReqPerCycle`, `m_memSize`, and `m_reqWidth`, respectively.
 The class also has one functor data member, `m_getRequestor`, which, when invoked, returns the string identifier